MERT-CKR/Sky-AutoPianoPlayer/README.md

 a,s,d,f,g,h,j,k,l
 ```

-* If you input the keys incorrectly, you can run `reset all settings.py`, which will prompt you to enter the keys again.
+* If you input the keys incorrectly, you can run `reset all settings.py` , which will prompt you to enter the keys again and also allows you to choose the language again.

 * In the next step, the program will ask you to choose a ready-made music or enter notes manually.
 * You can select a piece of music from the ready-made options or learn where to find the notes in the following step: